 Creator: Civil Rights Heritage Center

-Title: David James Collection of the Civil Rights Heritage Center
+Title: David James papers of the Civil Rights Heritage Center

 Extent: Two boxes (one “bankers” box and one legal size document box) totaling approx. 1.75 cubic feet.